sushant-suse/articles/Pydantic-Article.md

 ## What are Validators and `ValidationError` in Pydantic?

 Pydantic supports custom data validation through [**validators**](https://docs.pydantic.dev/latest/concepts/validators/).
-Validators provide fine-grained control over how fields or models are validated, making them useful when built-in validation logic is insufficient.
+Validators provide fine-grained control over how fields or models are validated, making them useful when the built-in validation logic is insufficient.

 Pydantic includes two primary types of validators: [**field validators**](https://docs.pydantic.dev/latest/concepts/validators/#field-validators) and [**model validators**](https://docs.pydantic.dev/latest/concepts/validators/#model-validators).

 ### Field Validators

 Field-level validators allow you to define custom logic for individual fields.
 These validators are declared using the `@field_validator` decorator.
-It was introduced in Pydantic v2 in combination with the `@classmethod` decorator.
+Validators are declared using the `@field_validator` decorator.
+Introduced in Pydantic v2, this decorator must be used in combination with Python's standard `@classmethod` decorator.

 Example: